What people are saying about HR certification

 Learn more about why HR certification is essential for the HR profession in Australia.
 The articles, blogs, columns, videos and webinars below outline the perspectives of HR practitioners in all industries, their employers and HR thought-leaders.

-Read about the HR successes of recently certified HR practitioners – people resourcing at Horizon Nuclear Power, growing leadership capability at Empired, and HR upskilling at the Department of Human Services.
+Read about the HR successes of recently certified HR practitioners – employee relations at Stockland, onboarding at Nexia Australia and learning and development at Power and Water Corporation.

 Case studies and projects

 AHRI PRACTISING CERTIFICATION (APC) PROJECTS

 Employer perspectives and profiles

 “Increasingly if you’re not certified, you’re going find it harder to get roles, and if you are certified you have a key advantage...
 HR certification is increasing the skills and competence of our HR professionals and they are delivering more.”